Mospeada Ride Armor VR-052F (Stick Type)

 - Beam Weapon

 A sticker sheet was not included.
-Apparently there is a sheet of stickers that where given away when you purchased these in-stores in Japan but those of us importing them appear to be out of luck.
+Apparently, there is a sheet of stickers that were given away when you purchased these in-stores in Japan but those of us importing them appear to be out of luck.
 Not a huge deal as the Stick figure comes with all the appropriate markings you expect but I would have liked to have gotten it anyway.

 The piece is nice and solid in bike mode but the wheels are very tight and do not “roll” very easily.
 Included in the package is also a very subtle kickstand to help hold the bike up in an upright mode and the figure itself does sit on the bike well, its just not in the same way it is in the cartoon.
 No foot pegs are built in, so you can not put the feet out to the side but you can get the rider to “hug” the bike nicely.

 Transformation is finicky; mainly because some of the plastic pieces stick instead of sliding smoothly and pop off when forced.
 To Mega Houses credit nothing breaks and can easily be popped back on.
 I should be able to transform my toy without having to chase parts and pieces across the carpet.
 As a transforming display piece, it’s not bad but it’s not going to fulfill any toy craving for playability.

 The video below is long so it’s only for the most die-hard of the curious about the ins and outs of the items.
 Both Stick and Ley are included.